godbout/sleeplessmind.info/nanoc/content/about.md

 And of course you can also follow me on [Instagram](https://www.instagram.com/ki_yom/) before Facebook shuts it down.

 Or drop me a nice and sweet email: [&#103;&#117;&#105;&#108;&#108;&#064;&#115;&#108;&#101;&#101;&#112;&#108;&#101;&#115;&#115;&#109;&#105;&#110;&#100;&#046;&#105;&#110;&#102;&#111;](&#109;&#097;&#105;&#108;&#116;&#111;:&#103;&#117;&#105;&#108;&#108;&#064;&#115;&#108;&#101;&#101;&#112;&#108;&#101;&#115;&#115;&#109;&#105;&#110;&#100;&#046;&#105;&#110;&#102;&#111;)

+There's now also a [contact](/contact) page so that you can facebook/tweet/google/instagram/pinterest [me](/) and follow the writings wherever you like.

 # About